denovo/Antenna-faq/docs/submission.md

 You can check current reviw time trends here:
 [Current App review times](http://appreviewtimes.com/)

-The app size limit is currently 4GB but do bear in mind users download connections.
+The app size limit is currently 2GB but do bear in mind users download connections.
+An iOS App binary files can be as large as 2 GB, but the executable file (app_name.app/app_name) cannot exceed 60 MB.

 The iTunes Store also accepts expansion files besides the app executable itself.
 Antenna doenst support expansion files fo iTunes at this point.